ilmari-h/envie/apps/cli/README.md

 - [x] Updating env access for access key with `--write` does not update the entry but creates a new one
 - [x] When ever user updates environment, make sure to sign the payload and on server validate that user is the owner of their keypair
   - [x] Rewrite pubkey logic - store Ed22519 keys on server instead of X22519
-- [ ] `envie shell <environment-path> <command>` - Start a new shell with the given environment.
-This is the recommended way to inject your environment into a program runtime.
+- [x] Allow running commands in a new shell with specified environment
+- [x] Workspace specific files to specify environment and instance (envierc.json)
 - [ ] Make sure env access expiry works alright for also user's not just access tokens
-- [x] Workspace specific files to specify environment and instance (envierc.json)
   - Allows environment commands without specifying the full path